riverrun/openmaize_jwt/UPGRADE_1.0.md

 You can remove the entry for openmaize, which will be installed as a dependency of openmaize_jwt.

+### Config

+You need to add a signing key to the config.
+See the documentation for `OpenmaizeJWT.Tools.gen_key` for more information.

 ### OpenmaizeJWT.Authenticate

 In the `web/router.ex` file, change the call to Openmaize.Authenticate to: